Shammas-mk/my-portfolio/README.md

-# Flutter Portfolio – Shammas Muhammed
+# Flutter Portfolio – Shammas Mk

 A fully responsive, open-source personal portfolio built with **Flutter Web** and **Riverpod**, designed to showcase your work across mobile, tablet, and desktop.
 This project supports multilingual content (including **Arabic RTL**), theming, and clean modular structure.